Malmö: Demographics

 After 1971, Malmö had 265,000 inhabitants, but the population then dropped to 229,000 by 1985.
+It then began to rise again, and had passed the previous record by the 1 January 2003 census, when it had 265,481 inhabitants.
 The total population of the urban area was 280,415 in December 2010.
-It then began to rise again, and had passed the previous record by the 1 January 2003 census, when it had 265,481 inhabitants.
 On 27 April 2011, the population of Malmö reached the 300,000 mark.
 In 2017 the total population of the city was 316,588 inhabitants out of a municipal total of 338,230.
+In 2016 Malmö served as a primary entry point for the majority of migrants heading to Sweden.

 Malmö is a diverse city with inhabitants from 179 different nationalities.
-In 2019, approximately 55.5% of the population of Malmö municipality (190,849 residents) had at least one parent born abroad.
-The statistics from 2020 show that 120,517 are foreign born, 43,740 are born in Sweden but have two foreign parents, 30,878 are born in Sweden with one Swedish parent and one foreign parent and 152,813 are born with two Swedish parents.
+In 2019, approximately 55.5%, up from 17% in 1986, of the population of Malmö municipality (190,849 residents) had at least one parent born abroad.
+The statistics from 2020 show that 120,517 are foreign born, 43,740 are born in Sweden and have two foreign parents, 30,878 are born in Sweden with one Swedish parent and one foreign parent and 152,813 are born with two Swedish parents.
 The Middle East, Horn of Africa, former Yugoslavia and Denmark are the main sources of immigration.

 Greater Malmö is one of Sweden's three officially recognized metropolitan areas (storstadsområden) and since 2005 is defined as the municipality of Malmö and 11 other municipalities in the southwestern corner of Skåne County.
-As of 2024, its population was recorded as 740,840.
+As of 2024, its population was recorded as 780,035.
 The region covers an area of 2522 km².
 The municipalities included, apart from Malmö, are Burlöv, Eslöv, Höör, Kävlinge, Lomma, Lund, Skurup, Staffanstorp, Svedala, Trelleborg and Vellinge.
 Together with Lund, Malmö is the region's economic and education hub.

 Religion

+In Malmö, as in the rest of Sweden, there are no official statistics on religious beliefs, however some institutions share figures on their membership.